StoicDev01/Core/README.md

         ./src/example/Example

-if everything went well, you will see a white place with an approaching image rotating
+if everything went well, you will see a white place with a rotating image approaching